cisco/cisco-network-chef-cookbook/README.md

 The Cisco Network Elements and Operating Systems managed by this cookbook are continuously expanding.
 Please refer to the [Provider Support Across Platforms](#provider-platform-support) section for details on currently supported hardware and software.
 The [Chef and Ruby Requirements](#chef-ruby-requirements) section also provides details on compatible Chef client and Ruby versions.

 This GitHub repository contains the latest version of the cisco-cookbook source code.
 Supported versions of the cisco-cookbook are available at Chef Supermarket.
-Please refer to [SUPPORT.md](SUPPORT.md) for additional details.
+Please refer to [SUPPORT] for additional details.

 Contributions to this cookbook are welcome.
-Guidelines on contributions to the cookbook are captured in [CONTRIBUTING.md](CONTRIBUTING.md)
+Guidelines on contributions to the cookbook are captured in [CONTRIBUTING]

 ## Cookbook Description